Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 "it does not speak about a disaster".

 To do that I will use the pretrained BERT model, created by Google, that allows to extract the meaning of words.
-What it does is that it transforms words into a 768-dimensional vector, such that the vectors of words with similar meaning are somewhat close to each other.
+What it does is that it transforms words into a 768-dimensional vectors, such that the vectors of words with similar meaning are somewhat close to each other.
 On top of this BERT layer, I will add two dense layers that are there to learn the classification task.
 I'll explain the training procedure, and the interest of using a pretrained layer.